markus-codechefs/github-branch-metrics/README.md

-# github-branch-lifetime
+# Github branch lifetime measurmenet tool
-A api client which calls the github api to query branch creation and merge date
+A client which calls the github api to query branch creation and merge date.